-Generic Generic Interactions - Polymerase Inhibitors (Not All Inclusive) Output Description: Polymerase Inhibitors (Not All Inclusiv Name Medication or Disease r otentiai Nesuit Ledipasvir Antacids: aluminum Coadministration may result in decreased plasma and magnesium concentrations of ledipasvir.
-It is recommended to separate hydroxide antacid and ledipasvir/sofosbuvir administration by four hours.
-Ledipasvir H 2 -receptor antagonists: H 2 -receptor antagonists may be administered famotidine simultaneously with or 12 hours apart from ledipasvir/sofosbuvir at a dose that does not exceed doses comparable to famotidine 40 mg twice daily.
-Ledipasvir Proton-pump inhibitors: Proton-pump inhibitor doses comparable to omeprazole omeprazole 20 mg or lower can be administered simultaneously with ledipasvir/sofosbuvir under fasted conditions.
-Ledipasvir Antiarrhythmics: Coadministration with digoxin may increase the concentration digoxin of digoxin.
+Generic Name Interacting Medication or Disease Potential Result Ledipasvir Antacids: aluminum and magnesium hydroxide Coadministration may result in decreased plasma concentrations of ledipasvir.
+It is recommended to separate antacid and ledipasvir/sofosbuvir administration by four hours.
+Ledipasvir H 2 -receptor antagonists: famotidine H 2 -receptor antagonists may be administered simultaneously with or 12 hours apart from ledipasvir/sofosbuvir at a dose that does not exceed doses comparable to famotidine 40 mg twice daily.
+Ledipasvir Proton-pump inhibitors: omeprazole Proton-pump inhibitor doses comparable to omeprazole 20 mg or lower can be administered simultaneously with ledipasvir/sofosbuvir under fasted conditions.
+Ledipasvir Antiarrhythmics: digoxin Coadministration with digoxin may increase the concentration of digoxin.
 Monitor therapeutic concentration of digoxin during coadministration.
-Ledipasvir, Carbamazepine, Coadministration may result in decreased plasma Sofosbuvir oxcarbazepine, concentrations of sofosbuvir and/or ledipasvir leading to loss phenobarbital, phenytoin of therapeutic effect of sofosbuvir.
+Ledipasvir, Sofosbuvir Carbamazepine, oxcarbazepine, phenobarbital, phenytoin Coadministration may result in decreased plasma concentrations of sofosbuvir and/or ledipasvir leading to loss of therapeutic effect of sofosbuvir.
 Coadministration is not recommended.
-Ledipasvir, Rifampin, rifabutin, Coadministration may result in decreased plasma Sofosbuvir rifapentine concentrations of sofosbuvir leading to reduced therapeutic effect of sofosbuvir.
+Ledipasvir, Sofosbuvir Rifampin, rifabutin, rifapentine Coadministration may result in decreased plasma concentrations of sofosbuvir leading to reduced therapeutic effect of sofosbuvir.
 Coadministration is not recommended.
-Ledipasvir, St. John's wort Coadministration may result in decreased plasma Sofosbuvir (Hypericum perforatum) concentrations of sofosbuvir leading to reduced therapeutic effect of sofosbuvir.
+Ledipasvir, Sofosbuvir St. John's wort (Hypericum perforatum) Coadministration may result in decreased plasma concentrations of sofosbuvir leading to reduced therapeutic effect of sofosbuvir.
 Coadministration is not recommended.

-Generic Name Interacting Medication or Disease Potential Result Ledipasvir, Tipranavir/ritonavir Coadministration may result in decreased plasma Sofosbuvir concentrations of sofosbuvir and/or ledipasvir leading to reduced therapeutic effect of sofosbuvir.
+Ledipasvir, Sofosbuvir Tipranavir/ritonavir Coadministration may result in decreased plasma concentrations of sofosbuvir and/or ledipasvir leading to reduced therapeutic effect of sofosbuvir.
 Coadministration is not recommended.